-The Dutchman joined Real Madrid in 2006 after scoring 150 goals in 219 appearances for the Red Devils and they struggled to fill that void.
+The former Netherlands international joined Real Madrid in 2006 after scoring 150 goals in 219 appearances for the Red Devils and they struggled to fill that void.

 There was a lot of hype when United signed Henriquez from Universidad de Chile in 2012, and the striker was tipped for a bright future.